jimfinnis/DiamondApparatus/README.md

 Just checks to see if the server is alive, silently exiting with return code 0 if it is and failing with return code 1 if not.
 Useful in scripts.
 The server also does this, so two servers don't run.
+Finally, the diamond application also does this when no command line options are given, so you can just type "diamond" and ignore the usage notes.

 ## Special topics
 The server publishes several special topics to which other programs can subscribe.
 These are:
 - **topics** : a list of all published topics
+- **stats** : server stats (subscriber count, msgs sent, msgs received, uptime in seconds)

 ## API